dotnet/source-build/Documentation/planning/multi-sdk-band-support.md

 <BuildCommandArgs Condition="'$(AdditionalInputPackagesPath)' != ''">$(BuildCommandArgs) /p:AdditionalBaseUrl=file:%2F%2F$(AdditionalInputPackagesPath)</BuildCommandArgs>
 ```

-In the above example, the path where the archives are located is the custom previously source built packages path (provided by `--with-packages`).
-A user would copy the archives of the input 1xx build into the `--with-packages` path.
+In the above example, `AdditionalInputPackagesPath` is the current source-built packages (CSB) path (provided by `--with-current-assets`).
+This path is also added as a NuGet feed for each component.

 ### Gathering assets for delivery to customers